ArthurMPC/AzureServiceBusMessages/README.md

 Configure ServiceBusEndpoint and QueuePath on */AzureServiceBusMessages/Settings.cs*

 #Second Step:
-Use Multiple Startup Projects for Sender and Receiver.
+Use Debbuging with Multiple Startup Projects for Sender and Receiver.
 ```

 ### Azure ServiceBus Package